Table of Contents

 1. Uncontrolled Pain: Sudden or escalating pain not relieved by the patient’s current pain management regimen.

-• Example: “Patient reported severe, unrelieved pain in the lower back, rated 8/10 despite regular morphine use.”
+• Example: “The Patient-reported severe, unrelieved pain in the lower back, rated 8/10 despite regular morphine use.”

 2. Respiratory Distress: Symptoms such as shortness of breath, increased coughing, or changes in respiratory patterns.